sweetpastel/.github/profile/README.md

-A color palette that might burn your eyes when you stare at it
+A color palette inspired by pastel foods